-Specifications - Shepley Drain Replacement Bridge for Gorski Land Holdings Inc. Town of Essex - REI2020D012
+Specifications - Shepley Drain Replacement Bridges for Elwood Defour and Garry & Bonny Quick Town of Essex - REI2018D024

-- k) The Contractor will be required to submit to the Town, a Certificate of Good Standing from the Workplace Safety and Insurance Board prior to the commencement of the work and the Contractor will be required to submit to the Town, a Certificate of Clearance for the project from the Workplace Safety and Insurance Board before Final Payment is made to the Contractor. - I) The Contractor shall furnish a Performance and Maintenance Bond along with a separate Labour and Material Payment Bond within ten (10) days after notification of the execution of the Agreement by the Town.
+- e) The Contractor shall provide all necessary lights, signs, and barricades to protect the public.
+All work shall be carried out in accordance with the requirements of the Occupational Health and Safety Act, and latest amendments thereto.
+If traffic control is required on this project, signing is to comply with the M.T.O.
+Manual of Uniform Traffic Control Devices (M.U.T.C.D.) for Roadway Work Operations and Ontario Traffic Manual Book 7. - f) During the course of the work the Contractor shall be required to connect existing drainage pipes to the Municipal Drain.
+In the event that polluted flows are discovered, the Contractor shall delay the connection of the pipe and leave the end exposed and alert the Municipality, the Drainage Superintendent and the Consulting Engineer so that steps can be taken by the Municipality to address the concern with the owner and the appropriate authorities.
+Where necessary the Contractor shall cooperate with the Municipality in providing temporary measures to divert the drain or safely barricade same.
+Should the connection of the drain as provided for in the specifications, at no extra cost to the project. - g) Following the completion of the work, the Contractor is to trim up any broken or damaged limbs on trees which are to remain standing, and it shall dispose of said branches along with other brush, thus leaving the trees in a neat and tidy condition. - h) The whole of the work shall be satisfactorily cleaned up, and during the course of the construction, no work shall be left in any untidy or incomplete state before subsequent portions are undertaken. - i) All driveways, laneways and access bridges, or any other means of access on to the job site shall be fully restored to their former condition at the Contractor's expense.
+Before authorizing Final Payment, the Town Drainage Superintendent and the Consulting Engineer shall inspect the work in order to be sure that the proper restoration has been performed.
+In the event that the Contractor fails to satisfactorily clean up any portion of these accesses, the Consulting Engineer shall order such cleanup to be carried out by others and the cost of same be deducted from any monies owing to the Contractor. - j) The Contractor will be required to submit to the Municipality, a Certificate of Good Standing from the Workplace Safety and Insurance Board prior to the commencement of the work and the Contractor will be required to submit to the Municipality, a Certificate of Clearance for the project from the Workplace Safety and Insurance Board before Final Payment is made to the Contractor. - k) The Contractor shall furnish a Performance and Maintenance Bond along with a separate Labour and Material Payment Bond within ten (10) days after notification of the execution of the Agreement by the Owner.
 One copy of said bonds shall be bound into each of the executed sets of the Contract.
 Each Performance and Maintenance Bond and Labour and Material Payment Bond shall be in the amount of 100% of the total Tender Price.
 All Bonds shall be executed under corporate seal by the Contractor and a surety company, authorized by law to carry out business in the Province of Ontario.
-The Bonds shall be acceptable to the Town in every way and shall guarantee faithful performance of the contract during the period of the contract, including the period of guaranteed maintenance which will be in effect for twelve (12) months after substantial completion of the works.
+The Bonds shall be acceptable to the Owner in every way and shall guarantee faithful performance of the contract during the period of the contract, including the period of guaranteed maintenance which will be in effect for twelve (12) months after substantial completion of the works.